-All seven of us removed our backpack and now were facing walls of the mountains pass.
+All of us unloaded the backpacks and now were staring at the walls of the mountains pass.
 We had to climb this mountain pass!!

 Climate Change had made the glaciers melt down.
 Which further made it difficult to reach the top of ** Jot.

 A trek, which was in no way meant to be Technical now seemed very technical.
 And for which none of us was prepared.

+Then Mr Sunil Sharma brought out a sling from his backpack for in case needed.
 Though for the part from which Mr Maan Singh Gurung had climbed up.
 It required a full length rope, so in that situation a sling was also hopeful.

 Second one to go up was Mr Sunil Sharma, the energetic wanderer.
 He also slipped over the sandy hard ice but somehow managed to reach Mr Maan Singh Gurung.